Senior Thesis Paper - A Summary

 Women in Aviation

-DESIGN COMMANDS EQUALITY: FASHION IN THE COCKPIT
+DESIGN COMMANDS EQUALITY: FASHION IN THE FLIGHT DECK

 The global airline industry was valued at 686 billion U.S. dollars in 2020 due to the coronavirus outbreak and is projected to reach 776.86 billion U.S. dollars in 2021 according to IAT.
 Prior to the restrictions of travel and adverse effect of pandemic COVID-19, it was growing year over year.
 Its roots stem from the military and for that reason, pilots attire reflected military tradition.
 Pan America was the first airline to break this tradition and began designing specifically for the pilot to help create a professional imagine, a business card of sort.
 Nowadays, almost every airline wears different uniforms.